 Sedric Pankras, PhD, MBA

-Sedric, with his background in research, business and commercialization, involves in all stages of commercialization activities at IP&C including developing business plans, identifying & developing new partnerships, start-up creation and financial valuations to support deal structuring, negotiation & licensing.
+Sedric, with his background in research, business and commercialization, involved in all stages of commercialization activities at IP&C including developing business plans, identifying & developing new partnerships, start-up creation and financial valuations to support deal structuring, negotiation & licensing.
 In the past he has worked as a Business analyst (TDC – UHN) and as a Consultant (First Principles Advisory Group) to enable commercialization of health technologies, and as a Research Fellow in the area of Life Sciences (UofT).

 Sedric received his PhD from the University of Toronto, and an MBA & a Graduate Diploma in Health Industry Management from Schulich School of Business.